siavash79/PixelXpert/.github/workflowFiles/FutureChanageLog.md

 - Various bugfixes

-- Now avaialble in more languages
+- Now available in more languages